blockades/scuttle-dark-crystal/README.md

 Returns a stream of all forwarded shards you have recieved.
 Takes `opts` - standard stream options like `live`, `reverse` etc.

+### Forward request methods

+#### `darkCrystal.forwardRequest.async.publish-all({ secretOwner, recps })`

+Takes an object with properties:
+- `secretOwner` the feedId of the owner of the secret of which the shards are being requested
+- `recps` an array of feedIds of the recipients of the request (who should be the holders of the shards being requested)

+Publishes a request to the given recipients that they forward you shards.
+Note that the request does not specify a rootId, since we can assume the rootId is unknown to the person requesting a forward.
+Forward requests are currently optional.

+#### `darkCrystal.forwardRequest.pull.bySecretOwner(secretOwner, opts)`

+Returns a stream of forward requests for shards authored by a given feedId.
+`opts` are standard stream options.

+#### `darkCrystal.forwardRequest.pull.forOwnShards(filter, opts)`

+Returns a stream of forward requests for shards which you hold. `filter` is an optional argument which, if given, is a function returning a boolean which is applied as a filter to the stream.
+`opts` are standard stream options.

+#### `darkCrystal.forwardRequest.pull.fromSelf(opts)`

+Returns a stream of forward requests which you authored (to others).
+`opts` are standard stream options.

 ### Validators